jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

     * Say who won the game and in how many moves *or* state that it's a cat's game (which means no one won)

+Some additional things to note about Xtreme tic-tac-toe:

+   * X always goes first
+   * The game can end in a draw if there are no more valid moves available (this is called a "cat's game")
+   * X will always win a game that's smaller than 3x3 (think about why that is)

 notes
+pseudocode
 example
 warn about main